Twisting asymptotically-flat spacetimes

 Despite its notable advantages and successes, the Bondi gauge has a built-in inconvenience which is not addressed by any of the above-mentioned generalizations, namely the fact that certain solutions cannot be included in a ``simple'' form and require an infinite radial expansion.
 This is illustrated for example by the Kerr solution.
-Indeed, the Kerr metric has $g_{rr}\neq0$ in Boyer--Lindquist coordinates and $g_{ra}\neq0$ in Eddington--Finkelstein coordinates, which is incompatible in either case with the Bondi gauge conditions $g_{rr}=g_{ra}=0$.
+Indeed, the Kerr metric has $g_{rr}\neq0$ in Boyer--Lindquist coordinates and $g_{ra}\neq0$ in Eddington--Finkelstein coordinates\footnote{One can note that these were the original coordinates used in the derivation of the Kerr metric \cite{Kerr:1963ud} (see also \cite{Visser:2007fj} for an historical account).}, which is incompatible in either case with the Bondi gauge conditions $g_{rr}=g_{ra}=0$.
 Starting from the Eddington--Finkelstein coordinates, one can force the metric in a form with $g_{ra}=0$, but at the expense of introducing an infinite radial expansion.
 This was done by Fletcher and Lun in \cite{FletcherLun1996,2003CQGra..20.4153F}, and then extended to Kerr--(A)dS in \cite{Hoque:2021nti}.
 The resulting Kerr metric in Bondi gauge is reconstructed near null infinity in a radial expansion, and in particular has non-vanishing (although time-independent) shear.
 While this is not problematic per se, it leads to unwanted complications when studying properties of Kerr in Bondi gauge.
 Relatedly, when using the Newman--Penrose formalism (NP hereafter) to study the Kerr metric in Bondi gauge, one finds that the angular momentum is encoded in the leading order of $\Psi_1\neq0$, and also that $\Psi_0\neq0$.
 This can all be traced back to the fact that the principal null directions of Kerr have twist (or rotation) and do not generate null hypersurfaces.
 In Eddington--Finkelstein coordinates, the twist is sourced by the term responsible for $g_{ra}\neq0$.
 When using a tetrad aligned with the principal null directions and encoding this twist, one finds that Kerr has $\Psi_0=\Psi_1=0$, as expected for algebraically special solutions.
 Similar complications arise with the supertranslated Schwarzschild solution, which has an infinite radial expansion when written in Bondi gauge with $g_{ra}=0$ \cite{Hawking:2016msc,Hawking:2016sgy,Compere:2016hzt,Compere:2016jwb}, but can be written in finite form when allowing for $g_{ra}\neq0$.
 More generally, this happens for all twisting algebraically special solutions.